perpetualKid/FreeTrainSimulator/Source/RunActivity/Readme_ORNewYear_MG.txt

 - Carlo Santucci, who updated Peter Gulyas' work and provided some additional features
 - Dennis A T, which was of great help by providing many important patches, by performing testing activities and by providing the sound debug window patch
 - Mauricio (mbm_OR), who provided the F5 HUD scrolling feature
-- steamer_ctn, who provided the dynamic management of trough refill and the activity specific options setting
+- steamer_ctn, who provided the dynamic management of trough refill, the activity specific options setting and the advanced coupler forces management
 - perpetualKid, which now manages the process of refining the MG porting
 - all those who contributed with ideas and provided contents for testing and pointed to malfunctions.